 \subsection{Organization}

-This paper consists of twelve sections including this introduction.
-In \S~\ref{sect:canonicalheights}, we recall the notion of canonical heights on abelian varieties.
-Here we mainly focus on the heights over function fields.
-In \S~\ref{sect:GBC}, we formulate the geometric Bogomolov conjecture for abelian varieties.
-We also present there some partial results on the conjecture.
-In a part of the argument of the geometric Bogomolov conjecture, we use an non-archimedean analogue of the proofs of Ullmo's and Zhang's theorem.
-In \S~\ref{sect:zhang'sproof}, therefore, we recall the idea of Zhang's proof.
-Since we use non-archimedean analogue of Zhang's argument, we recall in \S~\ref{sect:nonarchimedeangeom} the basic ideas of non-archimedean geometry.
+This paper consists of twelve sections including the introduction, with an appendix.
+In \S~\ref{sect:canonicalheights}, we recall the notion of canonical heights on abelian varieties, where we mainly focus on the heights over function fields.
+In \S~\ref{sect:GBC}, we formulate the geometric Bogomolov conjecture for abelian varieties, and we present some partial results on the conjecture.
+In a part of the argument, we use an non-archimedean analogue of the proofs of Ullmo's and Zhang's theorem.
+Therefore, in \S~\ref{sect:zhang'sproof}, we recall the idea of Zhang's proof, and in \S~\ref{sect:nonarchimedeangeom}, we recall the basic ideas of non-archimedean geometry.
 In \S~\ref{sect:proofofgubler}, we explain the proof of Gubler's theorem.
 This theorem is the first one where the non-archimedean analogue of Zhang's proof worked well, and we will use the idea of the proof of this theorem.
 In \S~\ref{sect:structuretheorem}, we describe the structure of the canonical measures.
-This structure theorem plays a crucial roles in our argument to reduce the geometric Bogomolov conjecture to that for nowhere degenerate abelian varieties. \S~\ref{sect:reductiontoNDcase} is the first main part of this article.
+This structure theorem plays a crucial role in our argument to reduce the geometric Bogomolov conjecture to that for nowhere degenerate abelian varieties. \S~\ref{sect:reductiontoNDcase} is the first main part of this paper.
 There, we prove that the geometric Bogomolov conjecture for any abelian variety is reduced to the conjecture for its maximal nowhere degenerate abelian subvariety.
-Because of this result, in particular, the conjecture is reduced to that for abelian varieties that is nowhere degenerate.
-In \S~\ref{sect:heightofsubvarietiels}, we recall the notion of canonical height of closed subvarieties of an abelian variety.
-In this section, we also mention that the admissible paring on curves is essentially the canonical height of the curve in its Jacobian.
-In \S~\ref{sect:proofofGBCforcurves}, we prove that the geometric Bogomolov conjecture for nowhere degenerate abelian varieties are reduced to the conjecture for those with trivial $\overline{K}/k$-trace. \S~\ref{sect:proofforcurve} is the second main part of this paper.
-There, we give an outline of the proof of Theorem~\ref{thm:GBC_dim1}.
+By this result, in particular, the conjecture is reduced to that for abelian varieties that is nowhere degenerate.
+In \S~\ref{sect:heightofsubvarietiels}, we recall the notion of canonical heights of closed subvarieties of an abelian variety.
+In \S~\ref{sect:proofofGBCforcurves}, we prove that the geometric Bogomolov conjecture for nowhere degenerate abelian varieties are reduced to the conjecture for those with trivial $\overline{K}/k$-trace. \S~\ref{sect:proofforcurve} is the second main part of this paper, where we give an outline of the proof of Theorem~\ref{thm:GBC_dim1}.
 In the last section \S~\ref{sect:MM}, we give a remark of the Manin--Mumford conjecture in positive characteristic.
 In the appendix, we give a summary of some ideas in non-archimedean geometry.